thevkrant/insert_data_through_PHP_script/README.md

 > Note: Change 0 to 1 in code for display the errors.

 ## 1. Create connection:
-Create connection for get the data from tables.

 ### Syntax:
 ```php
 function createConnection()